mikalai-hryb/notes/terraform.md

 State file acts as a source of truth for your invironment.
 TF uses the state file to determine the changes to make to your infrastructure so that it will match your configuration.
-The Terraform state file is the only way Terraform can track which resources it manages
+The Terraform state file is the only way Terraform can track which resources it manages.

 ### What programming style do TF configuration files use?
 Procedural, declarative or imperative?